-Private institutions must use WSAC's Student Directive Form to record a student's decision on where to apply their financial aid payment, which then applies to Passport to College Scholarship, WCG, and CBS.
+Private institutions must use WSAC's Student Directive Form to record a student's decisionon where to apply their financial aid payment, which then applies to all state aid programs such as Passport to College Scholarship, WCG, and CBS.

 The student's financial aid payment can be deposited directly into a student's account or disbursed in the form of a check, based on their choice on the directive.
 For a copy of the student directive, see Forms 8.3.